Business rate reliefs and exemptions

 Supporting small business relief

-The Supporting Small Business Relief was established for the revaluation in 2017 and has now been extended for the 2023 Revaluation.
+Supporting Small Business Relief was introduced for the revaluation in 2017 and was extended to the 2023 revaluation.

-The purpose is to phase in the impact to ratepayers who experienced large increases in their rateable value in the new rating list which meant they lose some or all Small Business Relief.
-The amount of relief will be a maximum of £50.00 per month, or £600 per year throughout the duration of the rating list which ends on 31.3.2026.
-For full details of the scheme view the Supporting Small Business Relief Policy.
+The amount of relief awarded, is a maximum of £50.00 per month, or £600 per year throughout the duration of the current rating list which ends on 31.3.2026.
+For clarification purposes, the award of any such relief may end before 31.3.2026 where entitlement conditions cease.
+For full details of the scheme, please view the Supporting Small Business Relief Policy.

 Empty (Unoccupied) Property Exemptions